lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 We would like to support the following features:

-- a `matching` varible that returns true if the password and confirmation match
+- A `matching` varible that returns true if the password and confirmation match.
-- support a `minComplexity` prop; by default the minimum complexity is 0 and maximum complexity is 3
+- Support a `minComplexity` prop; by default the minimum complexity is 0 and maximum complexity is 3.
+This is represented by the bar above the submit button in the screenshot above.
-- support a custom complexity algorithm (eg, require specific characters or numbers in the password)
+- support a custom complexity algorithm (eg, require specific characters or numbers in the password).
-- expose a `valid` value which is true when the password and confirmation match, and the password meets the minimum complexity
+- Expose a `valid` value which is true when the password and confirmation match, and the password meets the minimum complexity.

 Let's get started.